APPLICATION PRIVACY POLICY

 The Controller may use profiling in the Application for direct marketing purposes, but decisions based solely on such profiling by the Controller do not concern entering into or refusing a contract or the possibility of using Electronic Services in the Application.
 Profiling may, for example, remind a person of incomplete actions in the Application, grant a discount, send an offer that may match their interests or preferences, or offer better conditions than the standard Application offer.
 Even where profiling is used, the person remains free to decide whether to use a discount or offer received in this way.

-Profiling in the Application consists of automated analysis or prediction of a person’s behaviour in the Sea Alert Application, e.g. by analysing past activity or purchases.
+Profiling in the Application consists of automated analysis or prediction of a person’s behaviour in the Sea Alert Application, e.g. by analysing past activity or purchases in the Application.
 Such profiling requires the Controller to hold personal data about the person in order to send, for example, an offer or discount.

 The data subject has the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning them or similarly significantly affects them.